syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 	The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.

-	If your application contains duplicate/multiple references to the jQuery files, remove it as the explicit reference to the **jquery-1.10.2.min.js** script file is added to the application as specified above.
+	If your application contains duplicate/multiple references to the jQuery files, remove it as the explicit reference to the **jquery-1.10.2.min.js** script file that is added to the application as specified above.

 7. Now you can add the control **DatePicker** in the **Index.cshtml** file present within **~/Views/Home** folder.